CurtisHumphrey/es6-library-boilerplate/README.md

 6. Setup Coveralls.io
 7. Setup saucelabs
 8. Added the `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` enviroment variables to Travis CI
-9. Update sauceLunchers in karma.config.js as needed
+9. Update sauceLaunchers in saucelab_browsers.js
 10. Push code to github to share (should trigger Travis, sauceLabs, and Coveralls)

 Features